The North (Kita) Alps is one of the ranges of the Japan Alps

 *To reach Kamikochi or Shinhotaka, take a bus from Matsumoto(松本) heading for Hirayu Onsen,.then, change buses there.
 From Hirayu Onsen, take a bus to get to Kamikochi, Shinhotaka, Takayama, and Shirakawago.

 From Nagoya, take a train on the JR Takayama-honsen line and get off at Takayama station.
-From Takayama, take a bus heading for Shinhotaka.
+From Takayama, take a bus bound for Shinhotaka.

 Total travel Time: Approx. 4 hours.

 From Osaka, take a train on the JR Takayama line and get off at Takayama station.
-From Takayama, take a bus heading for Shinhodaka.
+From Takayama, take a bus bound for Shinhodaka.

 Total travel Time: Approx. 5 hours.